irakojf/nba_rookies/README.md

 The function saves the table as a Pandas dataframe or .csv file.

-For example, calling `team_query( 'NYK, '2013', 'per_game' )` will produce a comma separated value file with the New York Knicks' per game stats in the following directory path:
+For example, calling `team_query( 'LAL, '2013', 'per_game' )` will produce a comma separated value file with the Los Angeles Lakers' per game stats in the following directory path:

-	.../NYK_per_game_exports/NYK2013.csv
+	`.../LAL_per_game_exports/LAL2013.csv`

 Proper usage of team_query is as below:

 	`team_query('NYK', '2013', 'per_game')`

+Repeat the functional call with different parameters for different years or teams.

   ![alt text](https://raw.githubusercontent.com/irakojf/statmamba/master/readme%20imgs/team_query.png "team query")